-- 112. At this crucial juncture of development in statistical guidelines and accounting standards, their harmonization would constitute important progress.
-For statistics, it would provide wider access to readily usable data sources, including the rich details available from accounting, with minimum impact on respondent burden.
+This juncture, when both the macroeconomic statistics guidelines and accounting standards undergo development, provides a major opportunity to reap benefits from further harmonization of the two systems.
+For statistics, benefits are in the form of wider access to readily usable data sources, including the rich details available from accounting, with minimum impact on respondent burden.
 Though statistics emphasize aggregates, the availability of details is extremely important for the design of focused policies in a broad range of areas (e.g., trade, industrial, monetary, and financial).
-This need became especially evident during the financial crisis of the 1990s when more information on financial assets and liabilities would have helped analysts to more accurately assess the liquidity and solvency conditions in countries. - 113.
-At the same time, the economic foundations and comprehensiveness of statistical guidelines provide methodological elements that could benefit accounting standards, particularly in market valuation, performance reporting, and inflation accounting.
-Furthermore, extending the bridge with statistical guidelines would help encourage the internationalization of accounting standards.
-Statistical guidelines have achieved virtual universality of application, that is, they lead to data comparability across countries while taking into account countries' specific legal, commercial, and social systems that characterize each economy.
+This need became especially evident during the financial crises of the 1990s when more information on financial assets and liabilities would have helped analysts to more accurately assess the liquidity and solvency conditions in countries.

-63 See Carson S. Carol and Lucie Laliberté, 2001.
+58 See Carson and Laliberté, 2001.